-With the introduction of the full-frame mirrorless EOS R, Canon turned many heads and signified that it was taking mirrorless seriously.
-This was a serious tool for serious professionals, and was clearly built and marketed as such – but many pros worried about their considerable collections of EF lenses.
+With the introduction of the full-frame mirrorless cameras such as the Canon EOS R. Canon turned many heads and signified that it was taking mirrorless seriously.
+This was a serious tool for serious professionals, and was clearly built and marketed as such – but many pros worried about their considerable collections of EF compatible lenses.
 Was Canon asking them to effectively throw these investments in the trash and start again?

 Short answer: no.

-Do EF lenses work with EOS R bodies?
+Do Canon EF lenses work with EOS R camera bodies?

 What this means in practice is that, for the vast majority of models, everything that your EF lens can do on an EOS body, it can also do on an EOS R body when they are connected using an adapter.
-Indeed, now that the cameras have been around for a couple of years, photographers have been able to test them out, and some are even reporting that, anecdotally, their EF lenses seem to perform better with the EOS R, with faster autofocus.
+Indeed, now that the cameras have been around for a couple of years, photographers have been able to test them out.
+Some are even reporting that, anecdotally, their EF lenses seem to perform better with the Canon R, with faster autofocus.

-The EOS R bodies are able to store a large number of lens profiles in their internal memory, allowing them to correct known aberrations and distortions in many EF lenses, going all the way back to the 1990s.
-This functionality can be disabled if you don’t want it, so it won’t overpower the character of an old lens if you’re going for a specific “look” over technical perfection.
+The Canon EOS R bodies are able to store a large number of lens profiles in their internal memory, allowing them to correct known aberrations and distortions in many EF lenses, back to the 1990s.
+This functionality can be disabled if you don’t require it and it won’t overpower the character of an old lens if you’re going for a specific “look” over technical perfection.